google/werm/README.md

    (e.g. `export WERMFLAGS='sblvl=rp'`) would also turn on Raw logging, which saves the subprocess unified stdout/stderr streams (i.e. the raw bytes sent to the ptty) in files named `*.raw`.

+## Passkey authentication

+Werm has preliminary passkey support, which allows exposing the Werm server to an insecure or public network, and authenticating with a security key or other passkey mechanisms, depending on platform.
+This also means you do not need to configure SSH port forwarding or use SSH at all.

+Werm does **not** include an HTTPS server so you will need to put the server behind an SSL reverse proxy with a separate tool such as Nginx.
+Werm client code (Javascript) and your browser will refuse to use this feature unless the server is accessed via https.

+### Passkey environment variables

+To enable this feature, set the environment variables below:

+#### WERMRELYINGPARTY (required)

+The HTTPS frontend's hostname, or a suffix thereof.
+If the host is accessed via `https://johndoe.wermfe.org:7788/` Then this can be `wermfe.org` or `johndoe.wermfe.org`.

+#### WERMPASSKEYID (optional)

+A hash of this string is used to identify the passkey on the client.
+This can be set to allow the user to use different passkeys for different Werm instances on the same HTTPS frontend.
+The default is `$HOSTNAME:$USER`.

+Note that the value of this setting, include the default, can be leaked to a client that is not authenticated.
+If this is a concern, this should be set to an opaque value or hash before starting the Werm server.

+#### WERMAUTHKEYS (optional)

+The path to store authorized public keys, similar to `~/.ssh/authorized_keys`.
+If this is not set, the path `$HOME/.ssh/werm_authorized_keys` is used.

 ## Environment variables